Performance Limitations of Distributed Integral Control in Power Networks Under Noisy Measurements: The Impact of Measurement Noise on Performance

 \subsection{The role of network density}

 \emph{Network density }captures the notion of the connectivity of a network, and can formally be defined as the proportion of a graph's actual edges to its potential edges, i.e. $|\mathcal{E}^P|/|\mathcal{V}\times\mathcal{V}|$~\cite{Diestelbook}.
 If this number is small, we call the graph \textit{sparse} and if it is big, we call it dense, or well-interconnected.

 While this property does not effect the expected power losses under CAPI control, it plays an important role for the DAPI control law.
 In \cite{Tegling2016ACC} it was shown that the expected power losses associated with load disturbances~$P$ increase with the network density.
-This implies that, in the absence of $\eta$, the largest relative performance improvement of DAPI control over CAPI control is achieved for sparse network topologies.
+This implies that, in the absence of~$\eta$, the largest relative performance improvement of DAPI control over CAPI control is achieved for sparse network topologies.
 This is no longer the case in the presence of measurement noise $\eta$, as the losses due to such noise are highest for sparse topologies and decrease with increased network density.
 Consider the following proposition. \begin{proposition} Adding an edge to the network $\mathcal{G}^P$, or increasing its susceptance (decreasing the reactance) can only decrease the expected power losses associated with the measurement noise~$||\mathcal{S}^\mathrm{DAPI}_\eta||_2^2$ in~\eqref{eq:H^eta}, and vice versa. \end{proposition} \begin{proof} Let $\mathcal{G}^P=(\mathcal{V},\mathcal{E}^P)$ be the original graph with weights $b_{ij}$ for $(i,j)\in \mathcal{E}^P$.
-Since $\frac{d\varphi_i}{d\lambda_i}= \frac{2\lambda_i \gamma^2 \tau q+\gamma q^2 + k q^3}{(q+\tau q \lambda_i)^2}>0$, we derive that $\frac{d}{d\lambda_i} ||\mathcal{S}^\DAPI_\eta\||_2^2<0$.
+Since $\frac{d\varphi_i}{d\lambda_i}= \frac{2\lambda_i \gamma^2 \tau q+\gamma q^2 + k q^3}{(q+\tau q \lambda_i)^2}>0$, we derive that $\frac{d}{d\lambda_i} ||\mathcal{S}^\DAPI_\eta||_2^2<0$ for all $i = 2,\ldots,n$.
 Thus, it is sufficient to show that at least one eigenvalue $\lambda_i$ increases while the others do not decrease.

 (Part 1: Additional edge) Let $e$ be an additional edge that is added to $\mathcal{G}^P=(\mathcal{V},\mathcal{E}^P)$, constituting the extended graph $\tilde{\mathcal{G}}=(\mathcal{V},\mathcal{E}^P\cup e)$.
 The eigenvalues satisfy $0=\lambda_1(\mathcal{G}^P)=\lambda_1(\tilde{\mathcal{G}})\leq\dots\leq\lambda_i(\mathcal{G}^P)\leq\lambda_i(\tilde{\mathcal{G}})\leq\dots\leq\lambda_n(\mathcal{G}^P)\leq\lambda_n(\tilde{\mathcal{G}})$ where at least one inequality is strict~\cite[Theorem 3.2]{Mohar91thelaplacian}.
 The same argument can be used in case an edge is removed.